What is Topiramate?

-Topiramate is an preventative prescription medication that’s proven to help reduce the frequency and severity of migraine headaches.
+Topiramate (generic Topamax®) is a preventive prescription medication that’s proven to help reduce the frequency and severity of migraine headaches.

-Topiramate, which is also an anticonvulsant medication, can, at lower dosages, act as a first line of defense when it comes to your migraines.
+Topiramate, which is also an anticonvulsant medication, can, at lower dosages, act as a first line of defense when it comes to your migraine.
 Anticonvulsant medication is often used to control seizures.

-Topiramate is a prescription medicine so you’ll need to talk to your doctor first.
-Get started today with a Cove doctor consultation.
+Topiramate is a prescription medicine so you’ll need to talk to your medical provider first.
+Get started today with a Cove consultation.

-Topiramate is a prescription medication, so you’ll have to consult with your doctor.
+Topiramate is a prescription medication, so you’ll have to consult with your medical provider.
 Don’t forget to mention if you consume more than three alcoholic drinks daily, as alcohol can increase the risk of side effects.

 Effects of topiramate can also cause some drowsiness, so nighttime consumption may be preferred.

-You can take Topiramate with all acute and preventative medications that help with migraines and their symptoms.
+You can take topiramate with all acute and preventive medications that help with migraine and its symptoms.